RTL Patch ECO Flow

 Multiple RTL Patches and New Ports

-Multiple RTL Patch can be read in one by one.
-New input/output ports can be added in the RTL Patch by GOF_NEW keyword.
-The new ECO ports can also be added by the ECO script.
+It is possible to read in multiple RTL Patches one by one, and new input/output ports can be added to the RTL Patch using the GOF_NEW keyword.
+Additionally, new ECO ports can be added through the ECO script.

-For example, module parent_mod have two sub-modules a_mod and b_mod.
-Both a_mod and b_mod have RTL Patches.
-And a_mod has an ECO output port new_valid drives an ECO input port new_valid in b_mod.
-In parent_mod, new_valid should be connected up.
-Other new ports can use the same way to connect up.
+As an example, consider a module "parent_mod" that has two sub-modules, "a_mod" and "b_mod".
+Both "a_mod" and "b_mod" have their own RTL Patches.
+Furthermore, "a_mod" has an ECO output port "new_valid" that drives an ECO input port "new_valid" in "b_mod".
+In "parent_mod", "new_valid" should be connected.
+Other new ports can be connected in a similar manner.

 Multiple RTL Patches ECO script: